immutant/immutant.org/tutorials/wildfly.md

     $ lein immutant test -j /srv/wildfly

-It will find all the tests (or [Midje] facts) in a project, fire up the [WildFly] instance installed at `/srv/wildfly`, deploy the project to it, connect to its REPL, run all the tests, undeploy the app, shutdown the WildFly process, and display the results, returning success only if all tests pass.
+It will find all the tests (or [Midje] facts, or [Expectations] expectations) in a project, fire up the [WildFly] instance installed at `/srv/wildfly`, deploy the project to it, connect to its REPL, run all the tests, undeploy the app, shutdown the WildFly process, and display the results, returning success only if all tests pass.

 Because it conveniently runs all your tests inside the app server, a successful run yields a high confidence that your code will run